Lesson Plan - Get It!

 The idea of irony can be seen in the cartoon below.
 It examines the idea that just sitting down together for a meal brings people together.

-Take a look at this Bob Gorrell political cartoon, on Creators.com, that is both political and personal.
+Look at this 2015 Bob Gorrell cartoon that is both political and personal.
 Notice that the artist has used multiple panels for this cartoon.
-This is a helpful technique when you want to show multiple thoughts by one person or when showing the ideas or perspective of multiple people.
+This is a helpful technique when you want to show multiple thoughts by one person or when showing the ideas or perspectives of multiple people.

-Continue on to the Got It! section to exam more cartoons for their messages.
+Continue to the Got It! section to exam more cartoons for their messages.